Energy prices have steadily risen in the last few years and capped and fixed tariffs have offered surety to those wanting to dodge the hikes.

 Why a special guide?

 In early 2008, it was likely prices would rise, so on this site and elsewhere, capping/fixing became an option for those who needed surety.
-By July 2008, here and on GMTV (now Daybreak), Radio 2 and elsewhere Martin was yelling "if you can't risk a price rise, grab one of last three cheap capped tariffs to lock-in at pre-price rise rates".
+By July 2008, here and on GMTV (now Good Morning Britain), Radio 2 and elsewhere Martin was yelling "if you can't risk a price rise, grab one of last three cheap capped tariffs to lock-in at pre-price rise rates".

 Within days, British Gas announced a 35% rise in gas and 9% rise in electricity prices and those last cheap caps ended.
 Luckily the message had spread in time; so much so, one price comparison service estimated it was the biggest switching week in its history, bigger than any previous MONTH!